 Appellant: The person who asks for an appeal.

 Arrears: Unpaid child or spousal support, a debt.

-Article 78: A special proceeding brought to challenge the activities of an administrative agency.
-Usually done in Supreme Court.
+Article 78: A special proceeding brought to challenge the acts or decisions of an administrative agency.
+Petitions must be filed in Supreme Court.

-Article 81: A special proceeding under the Mental Hygiene Law to name a person as the guardian of another.
-Once appointed, the guardian is given the power and charged with the duty of taking care of the person and managing the property and rights of that person, who is not able to take care of his or her own affairs.
-Usually done in Surrogate’s Court.
+Article 81: A special proceeding under the Mental Hygiene Law to name a person as the guardian of another adult.
+Once appointed, the guardian has the duty of taking care of the person and managing the property and rights of that person, who is not able to take care of his or her own affairs.
+These are filed in Supreme Court.

 Assistant County Attorney/Assistant Corporation Counsel: A lawyer who represents the county, city, or an agency of either.
-The lawyer works on cases involving juvenile delinquency, and interstate child support cases.
+The lawyer works on cases involving juvenile delinquency, child abuse and neglect, and interstate child support cases.

-Attorney for the Child: An attorney assigned by a judge to represent a child in court.
-Attorneys for the Child used to be called “Law Guardians.”
+Attorney for the Child: An attorney assigned by a judge to represent one or more children in court.

 Bench warrant: An order issued by a judge ("from the bench") for the arrest of a person who did not come to court when ordered.